-Covid 19 coronavirus: PM Jacinda Ardern on Ruby Princess visit: 'We are now suffering the consequences'
+Covid 19 coronavirus: PM on Ruby Princess: 'We are now suffering the consequences'

 "We are now suffering the consequences," Ardern told media in Wellington on Tuesday.

-The Ruby Princess berthed in Napier on March 15, ultimately the last port of call on a shortened New Zealand cruise before heading to Sydney where it disembarked more than 2000 passengers, many infected with Covid-19.
+The Ruby Princess berthed in Napier on March 15, one of the last New Zealand port visits by any liner and ultimately the last port of call in New Zealand for the Ruby Princess on a shortened New Zealand cruise before heading to Sydney where it disembarked more than 2000 passengers, many infected with Covid-19.

 The boat's docking has led to a cluster of Covid-19 cases in Hawke's Bay, including six in Gladys Mary Care Home in Napier.